gsisaoki/Omnidirectional_Blender_3D_Dataset/README.md

 ## How to evaluate a reconstructed mesh
 To evaluate a reconstructed mesh using OB3D, it is required to reconstruct the mesh in the same coordinate system and scale as the ground truth, using the provided ground-truth camera parameters.

-Once the mesh is reconstructed in the same scale and coordinate system as the ground truth, our evaluation code can be used to quantitatively evaluate its qualit.
+Once the mesh is reconstructed in the same scale and coordinate system as the ground truth, our evaluation code can be used to quantitatively evaluate its quality.

-A minimal example of how to run the evaluation is shown below, , and a practical example can be found in `eval_demo.ipynb`.
+A minimal example of how to run the evaluation is shown below, and a practical example can be found in `eval_demo.ipynb`.

 ```python
 import numpy as np